 E.O.
 Chirovici is an internationally bestselling author, known mainly for The Book of Mirrors, which is one of the most widely translated books currenty in print.

-Born in Transylvania in a Romanian — Hungarian — German family, Eugen Ovidiu Chirovici made his literary debut with a collection of short stories and his first novel, The Massacre, sold over 100,000 copies.
-His writing spans both fiction and non-fiction, primarily economics, history, and international affairs.
+Born in Transylvania in a Romanian — Hungarian — German family, I made my literary debut with a collection of short stories and my first novel, The Massacre, sold over 100,000 copies.
+My writing spans both fiction and non-fiction, primarily economics, history, and international affairs.

-After graduating the Romanian Academy of Economics, Eugene embarked on a professional career as a journalist, first running a daily newspaper and then a television station.
-He has published over 1,000 articles and is the author of several works of non-fiction, including Rumors That Changed the World: A History of Violence and Discrimination (Rowman and Littlefield, US, 2014) and Gods, Weapons & Money: The Puzzle of Power (Nortia Press, US, 2014).
-He currently holds three PhDs, in Communication, Economics, and History.
-Starting 2015, Eugene has dedicated himself solely to writing.
+After graduating the Romanian Academy of Economics, I embarked on a professional career as a journalist, first running a daily newspaper and then a television station.
+I've also written several works of non-fiction, including Rumors That Changed the World: A History of Violence and Discrimination (Rowman and Littlefield, US, 2014) and Gods, Weapons & Money: The Puzzle of Power (Nortia Press, US, 2014).
+I currently hold three PhDs, in Communication, Economics, and History.
+Starting 2015, I dedicated myself solely to writing.